Nattyme/Nattyme/README.md

 😎 Superpower: cooking;

-👊 Work: sales manager at japanese company;
+👊 Work: b2b manager at japanese company;

 😤 Studing: HTML, CSS, Java-script and that's all for now :D